 It can be tough, he observed.
 False flag operations and deniability are common.
 He thought there was promise in artificial intelligence and big data, and that these were the areas where work was needed, but that attribution wasn't to be done casually or rashly.
 The stakes are too high.

-A convergence of art and science.
-But that's nothing new.
+A convergence of art and science in cybersecurity.
+(But that's nothing new.)

 Thomas Rid (just arrived to take up his new position at the Johns Hopkins University's School of Advanced International Studies) spoke about the challenges involved in attributing cyber attacks.